havocp/xsbt-wiki/Setup.md

 When you run `sbt` and there is no build definition, it assumes default settings:

- - Scala sources go in the base directory or in `src/main/scala`
+ - main Scala sources go in the base directory or in `src/main/scala`
- - Java sources go in the base directory or in `src/test/scala`
+ - test Scala sources go in `src/test/scala`
- - Unmanaged dependencies (jars) go in `lib/`
+ - unmanaged dependencies (jars) go in `lib/`
- - The Scala version used to run sbt is used to build the project
+ - the Scala version used to run sbt is used to build the project

 With these defaults, you can run `console` to enter the Scala interpreter, or create an application and run it with `run`.
 For example: